Himanshuagrawal2003/LiteGPT/README.md

-# LiteGPT – AI Chat Application
+# 🚀 LiteGPT – AI Chat Application

-LiteGPT is a clean and modern AI chat application inspired by the classic ChatGPT interface.
+LiteGPT is a modern, clean AI chat application inspired by the ChatGPT interface.
-This project includes a React (Vite) frontend and a Node.js backend using the Google Gemini API.
+It features a React (Vite) frontend and a Node.js backend powered by the Google Gemini API.

----

 ## 📁 Project Structure